xxnnnnn/PredatorPrey_RL_Reproduction/README.md

 ├── eval.py        # Eval the model in the project.

-**The following sections of the file can be modified as outlined below:**
+**The following sections of the file are encouraged to be modified as outlined below:**

 - **gui.py**
   - **Grid**: Customize light/dark grid spacing and colors for visualization.